Be a Sender

 Afterword

-In the realm of Christian world missions, "sender" refers to an individual, church, or organization that supports and facilitates world missionary work by providing various forms of assistance to cross-cultural missionaries.
-Assistance provided to missionaries by "seners" can include financial support, prayer, encouragement, logistical support, and communication help.
+In the realm of Christian world missions, "sender" refers to an individual, church, or an organization that supports world missionary work.
+Assistance provided to missionaries by their "seners" can include financial support, prayer, encouragement, logistical support, and communication help.

 Senders play important roles in enabling global missionaries to fulfill their calling.
-Senders can rightfully be thought of as partners of the field missionaries as the Body of Christ seeks to carry out its worldwide mission,
+Senders can rightfully be thought of as partners of the field missionaries.
+Together, the "senders" and the "goers" are the Body of Christ seeking to carry out its worldwide mission,

 "We must be either the "goer" or the "sender".
 God doesn't call people to passively sit on the sidelines." -- Andrew S., Nazarene Bible College studnet